8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.8.1 Visualize data

-Visual representations of data are more human friendly than just looking at numbers alone.
-This next line of code shows a summary of the data by each column, similar to what we did in Walkthrough 1 in Chapter 7.
+Visual representations of data are more human friendly than looking at numbers alone.
+This next line of code shows a summary of the data by each column, similar to the work you did in Walkthrough 1.

-But R can do more than just print numbers to a screen.
-We’ll use the {ggplot2} package from within {tidyverse} to graph some of the data to help get a better grasp of what the data looks like.
-This code uses {ggplot2} to graph categorical variables into a bar graph.
-Here, we can see the variable letter_grade
+But R can do more than print numbers to a screen.
+In this section, you’ll use the {ggplot2} package to graph the data.
+This code uses {ggplot2} to organize categorical variables into a bar graph.
+Here, you can see the variable letter_grade

-is plotted on the x-axis showing the counts of each letter grade on the y-axis.
+is plotted on the x-axis and counts of each letter grade are on the y-axis.

-, noting which variable we want to designate a factor order (letter_grade
+, noting the variable you want to order (letter_grade

 # Bar graph for categorical variable